-The basic problem in finding the cross section is to determine the relative and absolute spectral sensitivity of the radiation-detecting system.
-This is done by measuring the output signal of photomultiplier due to the (0.0), (0.1), (0.2), (0.3), (0.4), (1.2), (1.3), and (1.4) bands in the first negative system of the ion N$_{2}^{+}$ (B $^{2}\Sigma _{\text{u}}^{+}-$X $ ^{2}\Sigma _{\text{g}}^{+}$ transition) and (4.0), (4.1), (6.2), (6.3), (2.0), (3.0), (5.1), and (5.2) bands of the Meinel system (A $^{2}\Pi _{ \text{u}}^{+}-$X $^{2}\Sigma _{\text{g}}^{+}$ transition) \cite{75m} excited in collisions between the electrons ($E_{e}=110$ eV) and nitrogen molecules.
-The output signal is normalized to (0.1) band with the corresponding wavelength $\lambda =427.8$ nm.
-This line had the high intensity in this range.
-The relative spectral sensitivity of the recording system obtained in this way is compared with the relative excitation cross sections for the same bands, averaged over the experimental data reported in Refs. \cite {48m,77m,78m,79m}.
-The absolute excitation cross-sections for the (0.1) band ($\lambda =427.8$ nm) are assumed to be 5.3$\times $10$^{-18}$ cm$^{2}$ at the electron energy of 110 eV.
-We take this value from Ref. \cite{14m}.
-The relative and absolute uncertainty in our measurements are 5\% and 15\%, respectively.
-The accuracy of polarization measurements do not exceed $\sim $ 2\%.
+The basic problem in finding the cross-section is determining the relative and absolute spectral sensitivities of the radiation-detecting system.
+This was achieved by measuring the output signal of the photomultiplier owing to the (0.0), (0.1), (0.2), (0.3), (0.4), (1.2), (1.3), and (1.4) bands in the first negative system of the ion N$_{2}^{+}$ (B $^{2}\Sigma _{\text{u}}^{+}-$ X $^{2}\Sigma _{\text{g}}^{+}$ transition) and (4.0), (4.1), (6.2), (6.3), (2.0), (3.0), (5.1), and (5.2) bands of the Meinel system (A $^{2}\Pi _{ \text{u}}^{+}-$X $^{2}\Sigma _{\text{g}}^{+}$ transition) \cite{75m} excited in collisions between the electrons ($E_{e}=110$ eV) and nitrogen molecules.
+The output signal was normalized to the (0.1) band with the corresponding wavelength $\lambda =427.8$ nm.
+This line has high intensity in this range.
+The relative spectral sensitivity of the recording system obtained in this manner was compared with the relative excitation cross-sections for the same bands, averaged over the experimental data reported in Refs. \cite {48m,77m,78m,79m}.
+The absolute excitation cross-sections for the (0.1) band ($\lambda =427.8$ nm) were assumed to be 5.3$\times $10$^{-18}$ cm$^{2}$ at an electron energy of 110 eV.
+This value was taken from Ref. \cite{14m}.
+The relative and absolute uncertainties in our measurements were 5\% and 15\%, respectively.
+The accuracy of the polarization measurements did not exceed $ \sim $2 \%.